Neuroscience of rhythm: Circadian rhythms

 Sleep and memory have been closely correlated for over a century.
 It seemed logical that the rehearsal of learned information during the day, such as in dreams, could be responsible for this consolidation.
 REM sleep was first studied in 1953.
 It was thought to be the sole contributor to memory due to its association with dreams.
 It has recently been suggested that if sleep and waking experience are found to be using the same neuronal content, it is reasonable to say that all sleep has a role in memory consolidation.
 This is supported by the rhythmic behavior of the brain.
 Harmonic oscillators have the capability to reproduce a perturbation that happened in previous cycles.
 It follows that when the brain is unperturbed, such as during sleep, it is in essence rehearsing the perturbations of the day.
 Recent studies have confirmed that off-wave states, such as slow-wave sleep, play a part in consolidation as well as REM sleep.
 There have even been studies done implying that sleep can lead to insight or creativity.
 Jan Born, from the University of Lubeck, showed subjects a number series with a hidden rule.
-She allowed one group to sleep for three hours, while the other group stayed awake.
+He allowed one group to sleep for three hours, while the other group stayed awake.
 The awake group showed no progress, while most of the group that was allowed to sleep was able to solve the rule.
 This is just one example of how rhythm could contribute to humans unique cognitive abilities.